-Cybergrrl was an exploration of Sherman’s own experiences on the web, a mix of links, reviews, and personal musings.
+The World According to Cybergrrl was an exploration of Sherman’s own experiences, a mix of links, reviews and personal musings.
+She used it as a launchpad to start her own web company under the same name.
 Her focus, though, was on something she had noticed early on.
 There weren’t a whole lot of women on the web.

 Like Sherman, Evans and Carpenter realized there wasn’t really a place on the Internet where women could feel welcome.
+They had even met with Sherman to talk through that central issue.
 It was a problem they all aimed to do something about.

 Sherman had explored the web quite a bit.
 She had joined a mailing list or two, but couldn’t really find a dedicated network exclusively for women like her.
-On a bit of whim, she emailed a few women from New York she had only met online in the spring of ’95 and proposed a get together of sorts in a trendy new internet cafe @Cafe.
-To her surprise, a few said yes.
+On her own site, she put up a page called “Webgrrls,” a list of women that had created a unique and thrive space for themselves on the World Wide Web.
+Then, using the network she had been building for years, she reached out to a few women based in New York City in March of ’95, and proposed a get together of sorts in a trendy new internet cafe @Cafe.
+To her surprise, around six said yes.

 At the designated time, she watched one by one as women came into @Cafe wondering to herself if any belonged to the group she had assembled.
 Finally, after a bit of time elapsed, she saw one woman walk in that truly stood out from the crowd with an aesthetic and vibe she understood well.
 She thought to herself, in her words, “THAT’s a Webgrrrl.”
 She was right.
 Her name was Phoebe LeGere.
-She was joined that night by a few other web designers, developers and bloggers, and their conversation buzzed with excitement for the web.
+She was joined that night by a several other artists and writers, and their conversation buzzed with excitement for the web.

-1995, coincidentally, was the same year that Candice Carpenter came to Nancy Evans looking for help with her new consulting client, AOL.
+1995, coincidentally, was the same year that Candice Carpenter came to Nancy Evans looking for help with her new consulting client, AOL, though they got their start a bit later in the year.
 Carpenter and Evans had been friends and professional colleagues for years.
 They had first met a few years before and almost instantly shared a mutual respect.
 Over the years, they worked with one another on a few different projects, but never together.
 With AOL, Carpenter saw her chance.

 AOL had kind of a problem.
 They had done a demographic study of their audience and found that a lot of people coming to their platform were women.
 With a company that was mostly made up of men (ditto for the entire tech world actually) , there was very little content on AOL for women to explore.
 Evans, meanwhile, was the editor of a magazine she had herself created called Family Life.
 Carpenter realized that if they could bring some version of Evans’ work onto AOL, they would be on to something.
 They decided to start small, targeting parents with a new channel on AOL called Parent Soup.